StonyBrookNLP/knowwhy/README.md

 ```
 @inproceedings{lal-etal-2022-using,
-    title = "Using Commonsense Knowledge to Answer Why Questions",
+    title={Using Commonsense Knowledge to Answer Why Questions},
-    author = "Lal, Yash Kumar  and
+    author={Lal, Yash Kumar  and
       Tandon, Niket and
       Aggarwal, Tanvi and
       Liu, Horace and
       Chambers, Nathanael  and
       Mooney, Raymond  and
-      Balasubramanian, Niranjan",
+      Balasubramanian, Niranjan},
-    booktitle = "Proceedings of the 2022 Conference on Empirical Methods in Natural Language Processing",
+    booktitle={Proceedings of the 2022 Conference on Empirical Methods in Natural Language Processing},
-    month = dec,
+    month={dec},
-    year = "2022",
+    year={2022},
-    address = "Online and Abu Dhabi, United Arab Emirates",
+    address={Online and Abu Dhabi, United Arab Emirates},
-    publisher = "Association for Computational Linguistics",
+    publisher={Association for Computational Linguistics},
 }
 ```